k8snetworkplumbingwg/whereabouts/doc/proposals/persistent-ips-ipamclaims.md

 - Remain fully backwards compatible: pods without a claim reference behave exactly as today.

 ### Non-goals

 - Creating or deleting `IPAMClaim` resources.
 That is `ipam-extensions`' job the claim is owned by the VM and its lifecycle is managed by the controller.
-- Persistent IPs for arbitrary (non-KubeVirt) pods, though the mechanism is generic.
+- Persistent IPs for arbitrary (non-KubeVirt) pods, though the mechanism is generic (manual claims work; see `doc/persistent-ips.md` in #742).
 - Any change to KubeVirt core (a bespoke `persistIP` field was proposed in kubevirt/kubevirt#18636 and declined as out of scope for core — this proposal is the maintainer-recommended alternative).

 ## Background: how allocation works today